RubyMetric/rbenv-for-windows/README.md

 <br>

-## What's the relationship between RubyInstaller2 and rbenv?
+## What's the relationship between rbenv and RubyInstaller2

 [rbenv](https://github.com/rbenv/rbenv) works on Unix-like systems in a native way (using Bash), it uses the plugin [ruby-build](https://github.com/rbenv/ruby-build) to download CRuby source code and compile, then install. `rbenv` does a great job!
 I really want it to run on my Windows.